...

 It’s a hard question, but I will do my best to answer:

 If you’re worried that this touch won’t leave the strong impression you desire, take it easy.
-It’s better to leave a slightly less passionate impression that an over enthusiastic one.
+It’s better to leave a slightly less passionate impression than an over-enthusiastic one.
 Remember, touch in body language is like dynamite – you don’t want to push it too hard.
 Also, even a light and brief touch can do wonders to improve your interaction and leave a memorable impression.

 Where not to touch?

-Another part you should generally avoid touching is the head of adults.
-Even in cultures where it’s not a taboo to touch the head, it’s still considered a condescending gesture.
+Another part you should generally avoid touching is the heads of adults.
+Even in cultures where it’s not taboo to touch the head, it’s still considered a condescending gesture.

 Why?
-Because this is a maternal or paternal gesture used mostly on children to comfort them, or to stroke a pet.
-So even with good intention, you actually treat an adult as a child and therefore reduce his standings in the eyes of others.
+Because this is a maternal or paternal gesture used mostly on children to comfort them or to stroke a pet.
+So even with good intentions, you actually treat an adult as a child and therefore reduce his standings in the eyes of others.
 Unless you’re the parent or a priest – avoid using this gesture on adults.

 This goes the same for grasping the neck and “hugging” it, seriously, what says “I own you” more plainly than that?